 In 1995, Ms. Arnwine served as the national convener of the National Conference on African American Women and the Law held in Washington, D.C. and subsequently led a delegation to the UN's NGO Forum and Fourth World Conference on Women in Beijing.
 Her efforts there contributed to a UN Platform for Action that provides protection for women who confront multiple forms of discrimination.

 She has received numerous national, regional and local awards.
-In May 2013, Ms. Arnwine received the Feminist Majority Foundation's Fearless Trailblazer Award and during the Congressional Black Caucus Foundation's (CBCF) 2013 Annual Legislative Conference, the CBCF, the women members of the CBCF and the Sojourner Truth Legacy Project awarded Ms. Arnwine with the Sojourner Truth, "Woman of Truth" Award.
+In 2013, Ms. Arnwine received the Feminist Majority Foundation's Fearless Trailblazer Award and during the Congressional Black Caucus Foundation's (CBCF) 2013 Annual Legislative Conference, the CBCF, the women members of the CBCF and the Sojourner Truth Legacy Project awarded Ms. Arnwine with the Sojourner Truth, "Woman of Truth" Award.
 In May 2013, she received the Leadership Conference on Civil and Human Rights' coveted Hubert H. Humphrey Civil and Human Rights Award and in March 2013, Trice Edney Communications, LLC honored her with its inaugural Stateswoman for Justice Award.
 In October 2011, she was one of five recipients of the prestigious Gruber International Justice Prize for her excellence in defending and promoting civil rights and gender equity throughout the U.S. In April 2011, the National Bar Association bestowed upon Ms. Arnwine the esteemed Gertrude E. Rush Award and in March 2011, she received the National Black Law Students Association's prestigious Sadie T. M. Alexander Award.
 In 2009, Ms. Arnwine received two prominent awards: the Washington D.C.
 Freedom's Sisters Award (sponsored by Ford Motor Company, the Smithsonian Institution and Cincinnati Museum Center which honors contemporary leaders who have fought for equality for people of color) and the Keeper of the Flame Award from the Boston Lawyers' Committee.

 In 2008, Ms. Arnwine was selected as a prestigious Rockwood Institute Leadership Fellow.
 She is also the recipient of the National Bar Association's Equal Justice Award and the C. Francis Stradford Award in 2007, the highest honor bestowed by that organization.
 In 2002, she received the Charlotte E. Ray Award from the Greater Washington Area Chapter, Women Lawyers Division of the National Bar Association.